link00000000/dotfiles-dotbot/README.md

 #### DNS Resolution Errors

 WSL 2 seems to have issues when resolve DNS through the host, which is the default setting.
-Dotbot will automatically patch WSL 2 to using `8.8.8.8` and `8.8.4.4` as the DNS servers instead.
+This can be changed in WSL 2 by using `8.8.8.8` and `8.8.4.4` as the DNS servers instead by modifying `/etc/resolv.conf`.
+It is required that you also edit `/etc/wsl.conf` also to prevent the changes from being overriden on restart.

 ## Installation